docker/docs/engine/installation/linux/docker-ce/debian.md

 #### Install Docker CE

-> **NOTE**: On Debian for ARM you can continue following this step.
-For Raspbian, scroll down to follow its specific steps.
+> **Note**: On Debian for ARM you can continue following this step.
+For Raspbian,
+> scroll down to follow its specific steps.

 1. Update the `apt` package index.